 For example, if you are packing servers make sure to use a custom foam insert of polyurethane, not polyethylene.

 Little things like this can make a big difference.
 A reputable ITAD company should be able to provide any necessary packaging materials.
 They should also be able to give you specific instructions on how to use them.

 Properly packing IT equipment for shipping is a common enough problem that we put together some videos to show people how to do it for various IT equipment:

-If you make sure to avoid these major (and common) mistakes when selling IT equipment you will be well on your way to a solid transaction that will help you bolster your bottom line.
+If you make sure to avoid these major (and common) mistakes when selling IT equipment you will be well on your way to a solid transaction.
+You’ll make money that will help you bolster your bottom line.

-ITAD done right can be a real game-changer for companies, turning what was an expense and a potential liability of old data and hardware into cash for your next IT purchases.
+ITAD done right can be a real game-changer for companies.
+It can turn what was an expense and a potential liability of old data and hardware into cash.